 The Sun can be a big problem during the AM and PM Rush Hours.

-Another concern in the Fall is one that has nothing to do with the conditions on the road.
+Another concern in the Autumn is one that has nothing to do with the conditions on the road.
 In early October in New York, sunrise is just about at 7 AM and sunset is just about 6:30 PM.
 Both of these times are right in the middle of the morning and afternoon rush hour times.
 In a place like Long island that runs mostly East/West, sunrise and sunset will effectively blind a driver.
 Sunglasses and sun visors are little protection against the light of the sun, especially at those times when the sun looks so much larger than it does when it is overhead.
 Physics For The Win!

 Driving always comes with a lot of responsibility.
 You are not only responsible for yourself and your passengers, but to the drivers and people who are around you.